 When I started homeschooling I assumed that writing would be the easiest subject for me to teach.
 I mean, I am a writer after all!
 Oh how wrong I was.
 See, it turned out that Mr. C was an extremely reluctant writer.
 Thankfully, I’ve learned a thing or two, and while writing isn’t his very favorite subject, he doesn’t fight me on it like he used to!
 So if your boy is a struggling writer, you need these tips!

-Boys Can Write With the Right Tools
+Boys Can Really Write When They Have the Right Tools

 *Note, I am a WriteShop Ambassador because of how much I love the curriculum.
 All thoughts and opinions are 100% my own*